Japanese classes SE London and Online

 Milestones for Beginner Level and Next Stage

-After about two years of studying the basics, you will be able to read short articles and write a diary.
-Mastering the past tense and negative forms of verbs and adjectives shows that you have completed the lower beginner level.
-This progress could be faster if you quickly learn Hiragana and Katakana.
+After about 1.5-2 years of studying the basics, you will be able to read short articles and write a diary.
+Mastering the past tense and negative forms of verbs and adjectives means that you have completed the lower beginner level.
 If you are considering taking GCSE Japanese, you should start preparing at this point and plan to study for an additional year or two.